ahmedelgohary305/QuranKareem/README.md

 Holy Quran Text:
 High-quality Arabic text with accurate diacritics and tajweed markings.
-Jüz-based navigation for easy reference.
+Juz-based navigation for easy reference.
 Search Functionality:
 Efficiently search for specific verses, words, or topics within the Quran.
 Pillars of Islam: